Independence Party of New York: 2003–2010

 On February 4, 2006, the Executive Committee of the Independence Party of the State of New York dissolved the Interim County Organizations of Brooklyn, Queens and the Bronx, which had been controlled by Newman and Fulani.
 The Committee's resolution stated the action was a result of the antisemitism and racism espoused by Fulani and Newman, which are antithetical to the principles of the Independence Party.
 One week later they attempted to suspend the chair of the Staten Island IP, a member of the Fulani group.
-The resulting court action allowed the chair to stay in office, but also gave the opposing faction the right to make party endorsements for several local offices in the 2006 election.
-Although the "Newmanites" still control the Manhattan county organization, the recent revolt has probably ended their ability to influence the selection of the party's nominees anywhere in New York State except the borough of Manhattan.
+The resulting court action allowed the chair to stay in office but also gave the opposing faction the right to make party endorsements for several local offices in the 2006 election.
+Although the "Newmanites" still control the Manhattan County organization, the recent revolt has probably ended their ability to influence the selection of the party's nominees anywhere in New York State except the borough of Manhattan.

 On June 4, 2006, State Chairman Frank MacKay started dis-enrollment hearings against Fred Newman, Lenora Fulani, and almost 140 of their followers, in order to seize control of the New York City county organizations.
-Three different judges, in three different counties, repudiated MacKay’s efforts to dis-enroll Fulani, Newman and the other 140 New York City activists.
+Three different judges, in three different counties, repudiated MacKay’s efforts to disenroll Fulani, Newman and the other 140 New York City activists.
 In July 2006, more than 4,000 New York City Independence Party members created duly constituted County Committees in Staten Island, Brooklyn, Queens, and Manhattan, so that the State Chair could not take away local control in New York City.

-Spitzer

 In November 2006, Eliot Spitzer, running for Governor, received over 190,661 votes on the Independence Party line, more than enough to secure the party's spot on Row "C" for the next four years.
 Also, 19% of those votes were produced by the New York City organization.
 Additionally, in 2006, the Independence Party had its first member elected to the New York Legislature with the election of Timothy P. Gordon in the State Assembly, who also ran with the Democratic endorsement.

-In September 2007, activists from the party meeting in White Plains, New York founded the Independence Party of America as a national party.
-The national party dissolved sometime before 2013.

-McCain

 In the 2008 presidential election, the Independence Party endorsed John McCain for President and Sarah Palin for Vice President.
 They received 163,973 votes on the Independence Party line, compared to 170,475 on the Conservative Party line and 2,418,323 on the Republican Party line.

 On April 5, 2009, the Independence Party endorsed Michael Bloomberg for Mayor of New York City.

 In September 2009, Assemblyman Fred Thiele switched parties from the Republican Party to the Independence Party.

-Investigation
+2011–2021

+The Nassau County committee was dissolved in February 2011 after MacKay seized control over the party's operations from Bobby Kalotee.

 On February 18, 2011, the Independence Party's assets were frozen as a result of an investigation into the theft of $1.2 million from the campaign of Michael Bloomberg, which ended up in the Independence Party's accounts.
-Fred Newman died on July 3 of that year.